HeshamReffat/weatherapp/README.md

 ## Example configuration android studio:

-search for Edit configurations add new flutter configuration name----> put the name you want (production) entryPoint-----> choose the main_production from project/lib build flavor------> production and do that for all the flavors
+search for Edit configurations add new flutter configuration\n name----> put the name you want (production)\n entryPoint-----> choose the main_production from project/lib\n build flavor------> production\n and do that for all the flavors

 ## Example configuration vscode: